Browsed by

 Cut the beef into 1 to 2 inch pieces.
 Season the beef with salt and pepper and dredge in flour.

-In a dutch oven or soup pot, heat the oil over medium high heat.
+In a Dutch oven or soup pot, heat the oil over medium high heat.
 Brown the beef well, turning to brown all sides.

 Add vegetables, Veg-All and stock.
 Stir, bring to boil and reduce to simmer.
 Cook partially covered for 90 mins to 2 hours.
 Skim as needed during early stages.